Barcelona in Summer: Gay Travel Tips for Catalonia

 If you are choosing to stay in the center of Barcelona, the easiest way to the beach is to take one of the main streets south towards the beach and harbor area of Barcelona.
 But be warned: you will miss the charming secret corners of the old town part of the city.
 Trust us in this and take your time to wandering around the small side streets where no one else is going but you and be sure, you will find the most beautiful secrets you can imagine.
 Therefore, it is irrelevant if you are trying some tapas on a hidden square, an ice bowl at a secret fountain or, like we did, falling into a carnival shop making their own masks out of paper mache.
 Take the unexpected detour and take it as an important and magical piece of Barcelona.

 But even if you are taking your time exploring the city’s heart by walking around, it will bring you sooner or later downhill closer to the beach.
 But this is not bad at all, don’t you agree?
 On our way to the beach along the harbor area with all the yachts, restaurants, and markets, we could literally sense the ocean breeze with a note of sun lotion, wine, and Catalan music sounds from the restaurant’s terraces.
 Holiday, yes it feels like a vacation being away from daily life in the warm south of Europe.

-Walking down to the beach coming from the old town city center of Barcelona, it was time for lunch, with beach view of course.
-We got a table at the Surf House Barcelona from where we could even see the sand and hear the Spanish and foreign people enjoying themselves at the beach.
+Walking down to the beach coming from the old town city center of Barcelona, it was time for lunch with a beach view.
+We got a table at the Surf House Barcelona from where we could even see the sand and hear the beach life.
 How about a fresh bagel, tomato relish sandwiches, ice cold ginger beer and an Oreo-Milkshake?

 Jardins de (Gardens of) Mossèn Costa i Llobera